Accounting: The Language of Business

 From Wall Street to Main Street, accounting shapes and informs all aspects of life.
 The Summer Scholars Accounting course introduces students to fundamental accounting concepts and processes in addition to the important roles that CPAs (certified public accountants) play with every type of organization, from the local flower shop to the multi-national pharmaceutical company.
 The framework for this innovative course consists of an overview of accounting concepts and techniques, financial statements, and case studies based on current events, such as proposed changes to U.S. tax law and European Union fines on Apple Computer.
 The course enables students to see how CPAs protect investors, influence public policy, analyze businesses, and advise companies, ranging from start-ups to Fortune 500 companies.

 Students will engage in interactive exercises that address fundamental accounting techniques, financial statement interpretation, tax planning, and current tax policy issues.
-Through a mix of class discussions and presentations by accounting professionals, business leaders, and entrepreneurs, the course will also demonstrate the infinite opportunities that accounting majors have in public accounting, for-profit businesses, non-profit organizations, and academia.
+Through a mix of class discussions and recorded or digital presentations by accounting professionals, business leaders, or entrepreneurs, the course will also demonstrate the infinite opportunities that accounting majors have in public accounting, for-profit businesses, non-profit organizations, and academia.

 Jamie O'Brien is a 'double domer' ('88, '93 J.D.), a Teaching Professor in the Accountancy Department at the Mendoza College of Business, a CPA and an Attorney.
 O'Brien has taught business law, accounting and tax courses for more than 25 years at Notre Dame.